mbforbes/mapgen/report/report.md

 would allow us to more completely capture inconsistently labeled regions like parks and waterways, and finer grained feature rendering would allow us to differentiate more _waypoint_ types, such as freeways, arterials, and side streets.
-Modifying the model to account for task-specific constraints---such as that buildings have straight edges and are closed polygons---would produce even more realistic results.
+Modifying the model to account for task-specific constraints—such as that buildings have straight edges and are closed polygons—would produce even more realistic results.
 And of course, the current approach provides the road network as input; an even greater challenge would be to generate the roads as well (though this would likely move beyond the limits of the current model).